How much Electrolysis Do I Need?

 is a method of permanently removing hair from the face &/or bodY by sending An electric current down the follicle of a hair strand, destroying the papilla (the area that causes hair growth).

 There are 3 different methods: Thermolysis, Galvanic, & Blend.

 Thermolysis sends an electric current into the hair follicle down to the bulb of the hair where the papilla is destroyed.

 Galvanic works by chemically creating lye (a corrosive chemical) from the water & salt content in a person's hair follicle to destroy the papilla, which is the living organ that is responsible for hair growth.

-Blend is a combo of Galvanic & Thermolysis which creates Lye as well as sends an electric current to destroy the papilla.
+Blend is a combo of Thermolysis & Galvanic which creates lye faster with the help of an electric current to destroy the papilla.

-I ONLY DO THERMOLYSIS because it's the SAFEST & LEAST PAINFUL method of hair removal.
+I DO THERMOLYSIS because it's the SAFEST & LEAST PAINFUL method of hair removal.
 There has been no official study showing that Galvanic or Blend work any better.
-These methods take longer per treated hair & may result in scarring if done incorrectly due to the corrosive nature of lye & the extended time it takes to treat each hair follicle.
+However, I do Blend when necessary.
+For example, distorted follicles, corkscrew-shaped hairs, etc. Galvanic is an outdated method.

 1 hair takes 2 to 3 months to grow (anagen phase) , shed (catagen phase) , & then regrow (telogen phase).

 About 1/3 of body hair is showing at a given time & about 2/3 of the hair is below the skin.

 70% of facial hair & about 30% of body hair are grown out at a given time.